Honduras

 Honduras, officially the Republic of Honduras, is a country in Central America.
-The republic of Honduras is bordered to the west by Guatemala, to the southwest by El Salvador, to the southeast by Nicaragua, to the south by the Pacific Ocean at the Gulf of Fonseca, and to the north by the Gulf of Honduras, a large inlet of the Caribbean Sea.
+It is bordered to the west by Guatemala, to the southwest by El Salvador, to the southeast by Nicaragua, to the south by the Pacific Ocean at the Gulf of Fonseca, and to the north by the Gulf of Honduras, a large inlet of the Caribbean Sea.
 Its capital and largest city is Tegucigalpa.

-Honduras was home to several important Mesoamerican cultures, most notably the Maya, before the Spanish colonization in the sixteenth century.
+Honduras was home to several important Mesoamerican cultures, most notably the Maya, before Spanish colonization in the sixteenth century.
 The Spanish introduced Catholicism and the now predominant Spanish language, along with numerous customs that have blended with the indigenous culture.
 Honduras became independent in 1821 and has since been a republic, although it has consistently endured much social strife and political instability, and remains one of the poorest countries in the Western Hemisphere.
 In 1960, the northern part of what was the Mosquito Coast was transferred from Nicaragua to Honduras by the International Court of Justice.

 The nation's economy is primarily agricultural, making it especially vulnerable to natural disasters such as Hurricane Mitch in 1998.
+Honduras has a Human Development Index of 0.624, ranking 138th in the world.
+In 2022, according to the National Institute of Statistics of Honduras (INE), 73% of the country's population lived in poverty and 53% lived in extreme poverty.
 The lower class is primarily agriculturally based while wealth is concentrated in the country's urban centers.
-Honduras has a Human Development Index of 0.625, classifying it as a nation with medium development.
-When adjusted for income inequality, its Inequality-adjusted Human Development Index is 0.443.
+The country is one of the most economically unequal in Latin America.